Electrical and Computer Engineering

 - Computer engineering students begin with electrical engineering fundamentals and go on to specialize in a balanced program of computer hardware and software, to design and interface practical computer systems.

 As technology expands, the demand for electrical and computer engineers continues to increase.
 Graduates in ECE face a bright and challenging future, with positions to be found in research, design and development, manufacturing, marketing, management, and other areas.

 ECE graduates are heavily recruited by companies for positions throughout the world.
 These include computer, aerospace, automotive, telephone and electric utilities, electronics manufacturers, and other industries.
 Positions are also available in many government agencies.

-An ECE degree is also a good background for pre-medicine and for careers in business or law.
-Electrical and computer engineers have become entrepreneurs, applying their training to new areas of service.
+An ECE degree is also a good background for pre-medicine and careers in business or law.
+Electrical and computer engineers even become entrepreneurs, applying their training to new areas of innovation.